NonsoGodson/PeopleR/README.md

 Once this is all done you're ready to run PeopleR!
 Still in the root of this directory, simply execute PeopleR$ npm run serve and give it a few seconds to get started.
 Once it's up, you can open your web browser and enter localhost:8080.
 This will allow you to try out PeopleR!

 When you are finished simply go back to your terminal and hit ctrl + c to quit the program.

-### Known bugs
-Some transitions are not as fluid as expected, and due to API calls lag can be a bit off.
-Issue when viewing on mobile.
-Many of the assets become squashed vertically.

 ### Overview
 Our web app is a single-page app, coded mainly in Javascript.
 PeopleR is front-end heavy, meaning that we focused our time and energy in developing a simple but easy to use and fun app.
 We designed most of the User Interface, using plain CSS and some native Vue transitions and animations.
 We also incorporated some BootstrapVue elements which offered a simple solution for some features like image uploading.